DCX-Team-knowledge/SFDC-Dev-Best-Practices/README.md

 Implementing a smooth deployment process is critical for delivering reliable updates.
 Review our [Deployment Best Practices](Best_Practices/Deployment.md) for tips on version control, CI/CD, and more.

 ## Contributing
-We welcome contributions from the community!
-Please review our [Contributing Guidelines](Contributing/README.md) before submitting any changes to ensure consistency.
+We encourage contributions to help improve this repository.
+To maintain consistency and quality, please review the [Contributing Guidelines](Contributing/README.md) before making any changes.
+Whether you're fixing a bug, adding a new feature, or suggesting improvements, ensure your code follows our coding standards, is properly documented, and goes through peer review via pull requests.

 ### Documentation
 Good documentation is essential.
 Make sure to document your code thoroughly and follow the guidelines in our [Documentation Best Practices](Best_Practices/Documentation/README.md).